ashishshukla9/javacriptDS/readme.md

 Day - 4 Write a function called checkTriangleType that takes three parameters respresnting the length of the sides of a trianle. the function should return a string indicating the type of triangle: "equilaterals", "isosceles", or "scalene".

 Day -5 Write a function to sort an array of numbers in an ascending order.

+Day -6  Write  a function to determine wheather a given string is a palindrom or not.
+A palindrome is a word, phrase number, or other sequance  of character that  reads the same forward and backward, ignoring space, punctuation, and capitalization.